TomNisbet/sap-plus/docs/_docs/design-600-alu.md

 The SP-PLUS ALU has two subtle differences from the [Ben Eater SAP-1](https://eater.net/8bit/) that give it extra functionality.
 The first is that the zero-detect circuit is connected to the data bus instead of the ALU outputs.
 This lets it detect zeros from any source, so it can be used with non-ALU instructions.

-The second change is that the _SU_ signal on the SAP-1 is separated into individual _BI_ and _CX_ signals that invert the B register and feed the carry in signal of the adders.
+The second change is that the _SU_ signal on the SAP-1 is separated into individual _BI_ and _CX_ signals that invert the B register and feed the carry-in signal of the adders.
 This change allows the _NOT_, _INC_ and _DEC_ instructions.
-It also enables the _ADC_ and _Sxxxxx_, that can be used to write code to add or subtract numbes larger than eight bits.
+It also enables the _ADC_ and _SBC_, that can be used to create code to add or subtract numbers larger than eight bits.

 [![NQSAP ALU schematic)](../../assets/images/alu-schematic.png "ALU schematic"){:width="500px"}](../../assets/images/alu-schematic.png)